 This report confirms the presence of the Spangled Cotinga (Cotinga cayana) and the Chestnut-crested Cotinga (Ampelion rufaxilla) in Arena Blanca Reserve, in the buffer zone of the Alto Mayo Protected Forest, province of Rioja, in the San Martin region.

-Spangled Cotinga is a rare but widely distributed species in the Amazon, under 800 masl or locally up to 1350 masl, mostly found on dry land away from seasonally flooded forests.
+According to Birds of Peru (2010), Spangled Cotinga is a rare but widely distributed species in the Amazon, under 800 masl or locally up to 1350 masl, mostly found on dry land away from seasonally flooded forests.

 In the case of the Chestnut-crested Cotinga, it is rare along the Andean slope from 1700 to 2800 masl and is more linked to continuous humid mountain forest.